 1. Cross-domain Tracking: Setup in CheckfrontBack to top

 To set up this feature in Checkfront...

-- Go to Add-ons under the Manage menu in your top navigation menu.
+- Go to Integrations under the Manage menu in your top navigation menu.

 - Search for Google Analytics.
-It is listed under Marketing.
+It is listed under Conversions.

-- Hover over the Add-on and click Setup to initiate the Setup modal.
+- Hover over the Integration tile and click it to open the Setup modal.

 - Enter your Parent Page Domain (website top-level domain).